vivianz0660/iOS-Mobile-App/BMI-Calculator-iOS13-master/README.md

 ## Project Goal

-The goal of this tutorial is to learn more about Optionals, solidify your understanding of the MVC design pattern and to introduce the concept of Classes.
-We’ll compare objects created from classes with instances of Structs that we learnt about earlier.
+The goal of this project is to applied MVC architecture to develop a BMI calculator allowing user to select value with UISlider and returning BMI index and suggestions.